ShowGamesShowGames

 Breaking down the mysterious work at Lumon Industries and every theory about what MDR employees actually do.

 What does the Macrodata Refinement team actually DO?
-It's Severance's central mystery, and the show deliberately keeps us as confused as the innies themselves.
-But between visual clues, dialogue hints, and Season 2 revelations, we can piece together some possibilities.
+I've spent way too many hours thinking about this.
+It's Severance's central mystery, and the show deliberately keeps us as confused as the innies themselves—which is either genius or torture.
+Probably both.

-The process is intentionally vague.
+Here's what gets me: the process is intentionally vague.
 The numbers have no obvious meaning.
 The emotions seem arbitrary.
-And yet the work apparently matters enough that Lumon severances people to do it.
+And yet the work apparently matters enough that Lumon severs people—literally splits their consciousness—to do it.
+That disconnect is terrifying.

-The emotional bins aren't random—they're called "tempers" and relate to Lumon founder Kier Eagan's philosophy:
+I did some digging, and the emotional bins aren't random—they're called "tempers" and relate directly to Lumon founder Kier Eagan's philosophy:

 • Woe: Sadness, grief, despair